alphagov/paas-release-ci/README.md

 There is a generic pipeline template for building Bosh releases, running integration tests, and deploying applications, which are pushed automatically by the [setup pipeline](pipelines/setup.yml).

 For the Bosh releases, pull requests raised on their repository are automatically built by Concourse as dev releases.
-Merges to the master branch result in automatic building of a release which is semantically versioned in a way that distinguishes them from dev builds.
+Merges to the main branch result in automatic building of a release which is semantically versioned in a way that distinguishes them from dev builds.

 ## Setup